Venetian Ghetto: Culture

 Though it was home to a large number of Jews, the population living in the Venetian Ghetto never assimilated to form a distinct, "Venetian Jewish" ethnicity.
 Four of the five synagogues were clearly divided according to ethnic identity: separate synagogues existed for the German (the Scuola Grande Tedesca), Italian (the Scuola Italiana), Spanish and Portuguese (the Scuola Spagnola), and Levantine Sephardi communities (the Scuola Levantina).
 The fifth, the Scuola Canton, was possibly built as a private synagogue and also served the Venetian Ashkenazi community.
 Today, there are also other populations of Ashkenazic Jews in Venice, mainly Lubavitchers who operate a kosher food store, a yeshiva, and a Chabad synagogue.

-Languages historically spoken in the confines of the Ghetto include Venetian, Italian, Judeo-Spanish, French, and German.
-In addition, Hebrew was traditionally (and still is) used on signage, inscriptions, and for official purposes such as wedding contracts (as well as, of course, in religious services).
+Languages historically spoken in the confines of the Ghetto include Venetian, Judeo-Italian, Judeo-Spanish, French, and Yiddish.
+In addition, Hebrew is used on signage, inscriptions, and for official purposes such as wedding contracts and religious services.
 Today, English is widely used in the shops and the Museum because of the large number of English-speaking tourists.

-A large portion of the culture of the Venetian Ghetto was the struggle that existed for Jews to travel outside of the ghetto, especially for employment purposes.
-Life in the Venetian Ghetto was very restricted, and movement of Jews outside of the ghetto was difficult.
+A large part of Venetian Jewish culture at this time was shaped by navigating restrictions on their freedoms.
+Life in the Venetian Ghetto was restrictive, and movement of Jews outside of the ghetto was difficult.
 Inspired by lives of Jewish merchants outside of Venice, Rodriga, a prominent Jewish Spanish merchant, took on the role of advocating for Venetian Jews to have rights similar to others in different locations.
-Rodriga sited that Jews played a part in the Italian economy which could not be ignored.
-In return for the changing of Jewish restrictions, Rodriga promised that the Ventian economy and commerce would increase.
+Rodriga cited that Jews played a part in the Italian economy which could not be ignored.
+In return for the changing of Jewish restrictions, Rodriga promised that the Venetian economy and commerce would increase.